Restaurant Sydney

 Overview

 One underground restaurant dedicated to steak wasn't quite enough for Bistecca's James Bradey and Warren Burns.
-The Liquid and Larder directors, and minds behind The Wild Rover and Grandma's Bar, have also opened The Gidley — an opulent basement restaurant inspired by old-school New York and London steakhouses.
+The Liquid and Larder directors, and minds behind The Wild Rover and Grandma's Bar, then opened The Gidley — an opulent basement restaurant inspired by old-school New York and London steakhouses.

 The subterranean setup means there are no windows and no distracting "beautiful harbour views", says Bradey.
 Lack of distractions is a passion of the restaurateur duo, who banned phones at the table at their original steak spot Bistecca.
 The same goes here, too.